GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

 * Print specific lines of the file

 To print a specific line you can use the address function.
-Note that by default, `sed` will stream the entire file, so when you are interested in specific lines only, you will have to suppress this feature using the option `-n`.
+Note that by default, `sed` will stream the entire file, so when you are interested in specific lines only, you will have to suppress this feature using the option `-n`

+!!! info ""
+    `-n`, `--quiet`, `--silent` = suppress automatic printing of pattern space

 print 5th line of example.bed